turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 cargo generate --git https://github.com/baedrik/snip721-reference-impl --name my-snip721
 ```

-This git project is a reference implementation for tokens based on the [snip721 standard](https://github.com/SecretFoundation/SNIPs/blob/master/SNIP-721.md), which creates tokens that are losely based on [ERC-721](https://eips.ethereum.org/EIPS/eip-721) and are a superset of [CW-721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md), making them compatible with the Etherem and Cosmos equivalents.
+This git project is a reference implementation for tokens based on the [snip721 standard](https://github.com/SecretFoundation/SNIPs/blob/master/SNIP-721.md), which creates tokens that are loosely based on [ERC-721](https://eips.ethereum.org/EIPS/eip-721) and are a superset of [CW-721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md), making them compatible with the Ethereum and Cosmos equivalents.

 You can have a look at the generated files by stepping into the folder using: